Skip to code content (skip section selection)

 (a) A building permit or site development permit has been issued (if required);

 (b) A certificate of occupancy has been issued; or

 (c) The special use has been lawfully established.

-(2) The County Board is authorized to extend the expiration period for good cause on up to two separate occasions, by up to 180 days each.
+(2) The County Board is authorized to extend the expiration period for good cause on up to four separate occasions, by up to 180 days each.
 Requests for extensions must be submitted to the Zoning Administrator before the special use permit expires.
 No hearings, notices or fees are required for extensions.

 (3) A special use permit also lapses upon revocation of a building permit for violations of conditions of approval or upon expiration of a building permit to carry out the work authorized by the special use permit.

 (4) If any special use is abandoned, or is discontinued for a continuous period of one year or more, the special use permit for such use is void, and such use may not be reestablished unless and until a new special use permit is obtained in accordance with the procedures of this section.